byronwall/engineering-table-manager/README.md

 ## usage

 The end goal of this program is to use it to store arbitrary tables of data (in particular engineering information) and then link them together.
-For now, it simply stores tables that you give it and them prompty forgets them on a restart.
+For now, it simply stores tables that you give it and them promptly forgets them on a restart.